Best Free AI Book Writing Tools in 2026: 9 Options Tested

-The best free AI book writing tools in 2026 are Inkfluence AI (free tier with PDF/EPUB export), ChatGPT Free (GPT-4o with 16 messages/3 hours), Claude Free (strong prose quality, no export), Google Gemini (unlimited free, no formatting), and Sudowrite (limited free trial).
+The best free AI book writing tools in 2026 are Inkfluence AI (free tier with PDF/EPUB export), ChatGPT Free (GPT-4o with 16 messages/3 hours), Claude Free (strong prose quality, no export), Google Gemini (unlimited free, no formatting), Sudowrite (limited free trial), Jasper AI (7-day trial), and Writesonic (free credits).
 Most "free" AI book writers have significant limitations: word caps, no export, or mandatory sign-up.
 Inkfluence AI's free plan is the only option that includes structured book generation and direct PDF/EPUB export without a credit card.
+Last tested: March 30, 2026.

 Searching for a free AI book writer in 2026 usually leads to frustration.
 You find a tool that says "free," spend 30 minutes writing, then discover you need a $29/month plan to download your own work.
 Or the "free" version gives you 500 words and a preview of what you could have if you paid.